 The following required courses provide a basic foundation in law, professional standards, finance, sales, property management, business planning and technology:

-- How to Run Your Business (6 credits)
+- Run Your Business Like a Business (6 credits)

 - Legal Issues (6 credits)